-For this weeks blog we have an in-depth review of the AfterShokz groundbreaking Aeropex headphones.
+For this weeks blog we have an in-depth article on the AfterShokz Aeropex review: bone conduction sports headphones.
 These innovative headphones are designed for sports use.
 Perfect for triathletes in training.
 It is amazing to hear how these headphones have developed.
 Compared with our previous review of the AfterShokz Trekz Titanium they have come on a long way.
 Read what Jason has to say about his experience testing these following a 6 week trial.

 When these arrived from the guys at AfterShokz I was really quite excited to try them out mainly because I had never tried the ‘bone conduction’ type of headphone.
 These are marketed on the concept that you can do your training (whatever that may be) whilst listening to music and at the same time have awareness of your surroundings.
 Surely a winner for those who run or cycle with music and who want to hear the potential dangers around you.
 Without further ado, let’s jump straight into the un-boxing and find out!